 The basic answer is yes; all spiders and tarantulas are venomous (although, there are a few that are not).
 However, that does not mean they are all dangerous.
 There are about 40,000 species of spiders recorded, and only about 200 are considered medically significant to humans.
 That means only 0.5% of all the spiders in the world are potentially dangerous to people!
 The vast majority of spiders are safe and not dangerous to humans.
 For tarantulas, the news is even better; there has never been a recorded death from a tarantula bite ever.
 See our post for more information about this topic.

 Spiders and tarantulas are categorized under the order Araneae.
 Anything under the Araneae order is considered a spider.
-“The most important synapomorphies of the Araneae (which would indicate their monophyly) are the following (Coddington, 2005; Coddington and Levi, 1991): (l) abdominal extremities transformed into spinnerets; (2) abdominally located spinning glands; (3) chelicerae with venom glands; (4) male palp modified for sperm transfer; and (5) loss of abdominal segmentation” (1:335).
-This is how we classify spiders.
-They must contain venom glands; therefore, all spiders and tarantulas are venomous, but again, that does not mean they are all dangerous!
+One of the ways we classify spiders is they have venom glands (1:335); therefore, all spiders and tarantulas are venomous, but again, that does not mean they are all dangerous!